-1.3.1 This Code of Practice is intended for use by personnel who are responsible for the design, installation and commissioning of cooling tower systems, etc. It should be applied to the newly installed systems, as well as the addition, alteration and improvement work of the existing systems.
+1.3.1 This Code of Practice is intended for use by personnel who are responsible for the design, installation and commissioning of cooling tower systems, etc. It should be applied to the newly installed systems.
+Alteration and improvement work of the existing systems shall preferably be upgraded to comply with this version of CoP or at least continue to comply with the applicable versions at the time of the original system registration.